TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_tile_layers.md

 - So aquarium is a special object
 	- What does layer placement mean for it?

+- Now we have a problem of whether we want to "unpack" the special objects
+	- Well in Unity you have unpackable prefabs right

+- Problem: for performance, we really want to imply a specific order of rendering for given layer functionalities

+- Maybe create a layer folder for any special object?

 - Layers inside Sorting layers could be separated by imgui separators
 	- but where does aquarium fit in?
 	- do we force it into a ground sorting layer?